Tuning

 # `immediate_async` puts the same amount of stress on your SSD

-# and flushed all buffers to disk immediately after a single
+# and flushes all buffers to disk immediately after a single

 # wait for completion and directly returns `success` to the

 # Raft Engine.
-You have a bit less consistency guarantees in
+You have a tiny bit worse consistency guarantees

-# exchange for basically the same throughput as with `interval`
+# in exchange for basically the same throughput as with `interval`

 # syncing.